 Examples of games made with Java:

-Many software engineers consider Kotlin to be the spiritual successor of Java, and there is certainly some truth to this statement.
+Many software engineers consider the Kotlin language to be the spiritual successor of Java, and there is certainly some truth to this statement.
 Kotlin was built by a Czech development company and released in 2011.
-Kotlin is fully interoperable with Java, making it easy for Java users and developers to transition to it.
+Interestingly, the Kotlin language is fully interoperable with Java, making it easy for Java users and developers to transition to it.
 Among its other advantages, we can list a clear and concise code that results in fewer errors, full support for a variety of game programming software, and null-pointer safety.
-In 2019, Kotlin became the language of choice for a plurality of Android developers, and continues growing rapidly to this day.
+In 2019, Kotlin became the language of choice for a plurality of Android game developers, and continues growing rapidly to this day.

 Kotlin Game Examples:

 - Neighbourhood Watch

 HTML5 Game Examples:

 - Kingdom Rush

 - Pong game (indie project)